 What’s the history of Aussiedoodles?

-“As far as breeds go, the Aussiedoodle mix is relatively new,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“As far as breeds go, the Aussiedoodle mix is relatively new,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 According to Dr. Singler, doodles started gaining popularity in the 1990s, but they're rumored to have been around since the 1950s.

 If you know the signature coloring of Australian Shepherds, you can probably spot an Aussiedoodle with ease.
 However, Aussidedoodle's coats — and a few other key features — set them apart from their breed lineage.

 “There can be a lot of variation between the fur, but they'll often have wavy to curly hair like a poodle, with the coloration of an Australian Shepherd — usually black, white, red or blue, in various combinations and color patterns,” Dr. Singler explains.